 Critiquing your website is a big job.
-It’s also one that shouldn’t ever really end.If you’d like to learn more about website critiques or you’d like a Ninja to help you why not check out our .
-Or you can right now to speak to a member of the team.
+It’s also one that shouldn’t ever really end.If you’d like to learn more about website critiques or you’d like a Ninja to help you out, why not speak to a member of the team.

 Whenever you create a new page you should be assessing where it fits in with the existing structure.

 You should be making sure that the tone of voice reflects the rest of the stie.
 That the look and feel of the page is aligned.